EnderTurret/TailsLegacy/docs/creating_parts.md

 However, if you're adding a custom part or subtype, you'll need a model for it.

 Now unfortunately, Minecraft does not yet have data-driven entity models, so adding a part model is a lot more involved.
-This process will likely improve over the following Minecraft updates as entity models get closer to fully data-driven.
+This process will hopefully improve once entity models are fully data-driven.

 Once you have a model, it'll need to be saved as a `.java` file (use the `Export > Export Java Entity` option).
 This file contains all of the Java code necessary to define a model and probably looks something like this: